 Drinking water before a meal or snack can aid in feeling fuller faster, she adds.
 As the stomach fills, she says, it stretches and, at a certain point, signals fullness to the brain.
 If you’re especially vulnerable to the party spread, have a big glass of water, wait ten minutes, and reconsider.

-Survival Tip #3: Scan and Plan Before You Attack
+Get Back In Shape #3: Scan and Plan Before You Attack

 Parties are replete with dietary gut-bombs, so peruse before picking up a plate.
 “Ask yourself how many are foods you could have every day, like chips or pasta?” says L’Heureaux.
 “Skip those.
 Save your calories for fancy desserts or your favorite adult beverage.”